Improper coloring of graphs with no odd clique minor: Previous results on improper coloring and forbidden minors

-\begin{THM}[Kawarabayashi~\cite{Kawarabayashi2008}] For an integer $t \geq 2$, the clustered chromatic number of the class of graphs with no odd $K_t$ minor is at most $496t$. \end{THM}

-Liu and Oum~\cite{liu2017partitioning} proved that for every graph $H$, if a graph $G$ contains no odd $H$-minor and has the maximum degree at most $\Delta$, then $G$ is 3-colorable with clustering $C$ for some constant $C = C(H,\Delta)$.
+Liu and Oum~\cite{liu2017partitioning} proved that for every graph $H$ and every integer $\Delta$, the class of graphs with no odd $H$ minor and maximum degree at most $\Delta$ has the clustered chromatic number at most $3$.